-As we welcome audiences back to St Martin’s for the first time since the COVID-19 outbreak, please rest assured that your safety and that of our performers and staff is our top priority.
+As we welcome audiences back to St Martin’s for the second time since the COVID-19 outbreak, please rest assured that your safety and that of our performers and staff is our top priority.
 We have outlined the key changes that we have made for audiences attending our live concerts.
 Read more about audiences returning to St Martin’s.

 To all who love St Martin-in-the-Fields

 The impact of the pandemic on St Martin-in-the-Fields has been immense.
 A great many people have been working very hard to ensure the survival and the future of our beloved community.
 But the financial viability of St Martin’s is in jeopardy.

 In many ways St Martin’s has responded to the pandemic with alacrity and imagination.
 Our congregational life and much of our music and public ministry transitioned successfully online.
 We launched an Emergency Appeal, and the public responded very generously.
 Our homeless work locally and nationally adapted to the new priorities of lockdown, and will continue to do so.
 On July 5 we were able to open the church to public worship again.

 But our commercial activity is a different story.
 For 33 years, St Martin’s has been reliant on the income from its trading company, St Martin-in-the-Fields Ltd, through its cafés, concerts, shop and events.
 From March to June we couldn’t trade.
 The easing of lockdown doesn’t suddenly make trading straightforward.
 There’s currently very little footfall in central London.
 Our historic audiences and customers are severely constricted by the way the virus has affected travel and by the danger to public health.